Alex Cox: Influences and style

 Cox has cited Luis Buñuel and Akira Kurosawa as influences, as well as the Western film directors Sergio Leone, Sergio Corbucci, Sam Peckinpah, John Ford and Giulio Questi.
 Cox also wrote a book on the history of the genre called 10,000 Ways to Die.
 While he once directed films for Universal Pictures, such as Repo Man and Walker, since the late 1980s, he has found himself on a self-described blacklist, and turned to producing independent films.
 Cox is an atheist and is decidedly left-wing in his political views.
 Many of his films have an explicit anti-capitalist theme or message.
 He was originally set to direct Fear and Loathing in Las Vegas but was replaced by Terry Gilliam due to creative differences with Hunter S. Thompson.
 By August 2009, Cox had announced completion of Repo Chick, which premiered at the Venice Film Festival the following month, but he remained ambivalent as to whether the film would ever be distributed to cinemas.
 His previous film, Searchers 2.0, was not released theatrically, and only appears on DVD in Japan and North America after a televised screening in the UK on the BBC.

 Cox is a fan of the Japanese Godzilla films and appeared in a 1998 BBC documentary highlighting the series.
 He also narrated the documentary Bringing Godzilla Down to Size and wrote the Godzilla in Time comics for Dark Horse.
 He tried to direct an American Godzilla film at one point, but unsuccessfully submitted his outline to TriStar Pictures.

 Personal life

-As of 2011, Cox resided in Colestin, Oregon with his wife, writer Todelina Babish Davies.
+As of 2011, Cox resided in Colestin, Oregon, United States, with his wife, writer Todelina Babish Davies.

-Controversies

-In a March 2007 blog post, Cox referred to Vice President Dick Cheney as "secret architect of the 9-11 atrocities."
-In the same article, Cox called the September 11 attacks "Plan Pearl Harbor," referring to the false flag conspiracy theory surrounding the attack on Pearl Harbor.